Radio Panel

 Rotor Panel

 The Rotor check box displays/controls the connection status of the rotor controller.
 The circular slider allows you to manually control the rotor heading.
 Normally you would use the Beam button or the Log Menu Goto Beam Heading and Goto Reverse Heading menu items to rotate the beam to the calculated heading of the last station lookup.
 You may also type in a beam heading and press return.
-The actual Bearing is displayed as well (Not supported by all rotor controllers).
+The actual bearing read back is displayed as well (Not supported by all rotor controllers).

-To configure the rotor controller you must select the serial port it is connected on, the baud rate and number of stop bits that it is expecting (check the controller manual for this information), the controller type (ie hy-gain DCU-1 Pathfinder) Note: If a manufacturer doesn't advertise Mac support on their web site - they probably won't support the device when you have a problem.
+To configure the rotor controller connection you must select the serial port it is connected on, the baud rate and number of stop bits that it is expecting (check the controller manual for this information), the controller type (ie hy-gain DCU-1 Pathfinder) Note: If a manufacturer doesn't advertise Mac support on their web site - they probably won't support the device when you have a problem.

 If you chose Hamlib NET rotctld, enter the host and port of the rotctld server (default 127.0.0.1:4533).
 The MacLoggerDX rotctld client has been tested against the Hamlib v4.5.4 rotctld server.
 MacLoggerDX requires the Extended Response Protocol for asynchronous message decoding.